maddsua/templater/readme.md

 `dirScanDepth` : Directory search depth

-`files` : Containt exact files to process, example below
+`files` : Contains exact files to process, example below

 `data` : All the variables and their values